Exit examination: Use

 In states that require students to pass a high school graduation test, the students are typically given multiple opportunities to take the test each year, over several years.
 For example, in the State of California, students could take the California High School Exit Exam up to eight times over three years until the exam was abolished in 2018.

 Controversy about exit exams

 Over time, there has been debate about the use of exit exams.
 Opponents of the use of test-based accountability, as typified by the report of the National Research Council on the subject, argue that the exams lead to more high school dropouts without increasing student performance.
 Others including Eric Hanushek have argued that scientific evidence on this is lacking and that the use of these examinations is consistent with the standards movement for educational reform.

 Alternatives

 Students who are unable to pass the exit examinations given by their local public school may be able to use an alternative assessment to demonstrate mastery of the material.

 They may also be able to graduate from a private school or a school in another state by transferring their accumulated credits at the end of the last year of school.

+In India, The Board Exam or Board Examination is a public Exit Examination conducted at end of Grade 10 (class 10) which is called All India Secondary School Examination is for the completion of Secondary School and for Class 12 (Grade 12) which is called the All India Senior Secondary Certificate Examination.
+It is one of the largest Exit Examinations in the world; in 2024 around 4 Million students registered and appeared all across India and in 26 countries including The Middle east countries, Singapore and in the US.